leezhixuan/Agent-Maverick/README.md

 ## How we built it

 ### Telegram Bot
+We utilised the pyTelegramBotAPI library to build Agent Maverick.
+Images that are sent to Agent Maverick are stored locally on the host's computer for either encryption or decryption to be done.
+The images are deleted from the host's computer when the user invokes the Delete function. chatIDs and messageIDs are stored to faciliate implementation of a Delete function which clears all sensitive text.
+The IDs are deleted subsequently.
+Due to a limitation on Telegram's part, messages can only be deleted if they were sent less than 48 hours ago.

+We made use of custom keyboards instead of verbose commands to streamline user experience.

+We are also proud to announce that Agent Maverick is capable of supporting multiple users at the same time.

 ### Cryptography
 Due to the simplicity of the cipher, we were able to write the encryption and decryption functions of the Caesar cipher from scratch.
 The encryption can also be represented using modular arithmetic by first transforming the letters into numbers, according to the scheme, A → 0, B → 1, ..., Z → 25.
 Encryption of a letter x by a shift n can be described mathematically as,